 How We Do It

-Humane Solution relies solely on donations, grants, and fundraisers to make this low-cost spay/neuter program possible.
+Humane Solution relies solely on donations, grants, and fundraisers to make this low-cost spay-neuter program possible.
 Our main fundraisers are rabies/microchip clinics that are held at various locations 5 times a year, as well as a “Spay-ghetti Dinner” held annually.
-Donations and grants help us "Spay it Forward" and offer other services, such as vaccine allowances and reduced/free vouchers for very low-income pet owners.
+Donations and grants help us "Spay it Forward" and offer other services, such as vaccine allowances and reduced or free vouchers for very low-income pet owners.

 How You Can Help

-Donate to Humane Solution in memory/honor of a special pet.
+Donate to Humane Solution in memory or honor of a special pet.

-Ask friends/family to make donations to us for special occasions, such as birthdays, anniversaries, memorials, or holidays.
+Ask friends and family to make donations to us for special occasions, such as birthdays, anniversaries, memorials, or holidays.